 melody shape : melodic analysis

 Songwriting thought of the Day

-Is your lyric too long?
+Is your lyric structured correctly?

+melody shape : melodic analysis